ukates/final-project/README.md

 ### :bangbang: Deliverables for Part 1
  To achieve your Part 1 goals, complete the following for credit:

-- [ ] Fork this project.
-  * You'll then be able to :white_check_mark: the items on this list, but only on your own fork.

-- [ ] Create an [Issue](https://github.com/valencia-cop1000-201620/final-project/issues/new) with your project proposal.
+:ballot_box_with_check: Create an [Issue](https://github.com/valencia-cop1000-201620/final-project/issues/new) with your project proposal.
   * The **Issue** will automatically populate with some fields for you to fill in.
 Answer the questions that autopopulate.
   * Feel free to add comments about what you'd like some feedback from classmates or the professor on.

-- [ ] Provide feedback to **Issues** opened by your classmates. **You need to provide feedback to at least 3 classmates for credit.** Some useful feedback would be:
+:ballot_box_with_check: Provide feedback to **Issues** opened by your classmates. **You need to provide feedback to at least 3 classmates for credit.** Some useful feedback would be:
   * does the project seem like too much work to be done in 1 week?
 If not, how could you suggest the project be modified so it fits into the given timeframe?
   * what obstacles might your classmate have missed?
   * does the project utilize topics learned throughout the semester?
   * does your classmate describe a general plan for achieving his/her desired project? the plan could be an outline, diagram, drawing, written description of programming structure, pseudocode, etc.

-- [ ] Keep an eye on your notifications so that you can continue conversations on your own **Issue** but also on the **Issues** in which you have given feedback.
+:ballot_box_with_check: Keep an eye on your notifications so that you can continue conversations on your own **Issue** but also on the **Issues** in which you have given feedback.
 When you receive a :+1: from the professor, you can begin implementing.

 ## Part 2